argaukel/rock-paper-scissors/README.md

 The two answers are recorded and displayed, along with a running score.

 index2 utilizies a bit of materialize to spruce it up a bit

+index3 has separate divs for computer score, user score, wins and losses, all utlizing p tags and the get element by id command to update the board when the user enters a relevant key stroke